openstack/charm-guide/doc/source/coding-guidelines.rst

 I.e. the code execution of ``do_something()`` is runtime, with everything preceding being loadtime.

 So why is the distinction useful?
-Put simply, *it’s much harder to test* load-time code in comparison to runtime code with respect to mocking.
+Put simply, *it's much harder to test* load-time code in comparison to runtime code with respect to mocking.
 Consider these two fragments: